vuejs/router/packages/docs/guide/essentials/dynamic-matching.md

 :::

-Or, use the `beforeRouteUpdate` [navigation guard](../advanced/navigation-guards.md), which also allows to cancel the navigation:
+Or, use the `beforeRouteUpdate` [navigation guard](../advanced/navigation-guards.md), which also allows you to cancel the navigation:

 ::: code-group